connexcs/docs/docs/reporting-problems.md

 ## Report a Problem
 This section covers the best practices for reporting problems to ConnexCS support.
 We encourage feedback but also want to make sure you have the most efficient means of expressing a problem so there are no delays.

-*** Note
-    It is of the discretion of ConnexCS to choose the severity of an issue, however see "Paid Support Escalation" should you wish to have an isue prioritised

 ### Issue Classification and Response times
 Issues are classified based on a combination of Category and Severity.
 If you are not able to determine the Category or Severity, we can help with this.